wille-wang/aomus/README.md

   - manages user profiles, building details, check-in data, and so forth
   - synchronizes data changes automatically in real time, allowing users to instantly see updates

-### Database Schemas
+### Database Management System (DBMS)

-The following schema outlines the structure of the Firebase Realtime Database used by AOMUS.
-Data is stored in collections, with each node representing a distinct kind of entities:
+The following schema outlines the structure of the Firebase Realtime Database, a JSON-based NoSQL DBMS used by AOMUS.
+Data are stored in collections, with each node representing a distinct type of entity:

 ```
 root/